PhysicalBit7/notes/docs/python/chapter1.md

 We check if `right_this_minute` is inside `odds`, and will return true or false

+{: .note }
-__To note__: Python does not use {}, it only uses indentation to denote blocks of code.
+Python does not use {}, it only uses indentation to denote blocks of code.
 Python programmers prefer to call this a "suite" as opposed to a block of code.
 Suite's are introduced by the colon(`:`) operator

 Python can have embedded suites, otherwise known as __levels of indentation__